amruth6002/amruth6002.github.io/_posts/2025-7-13-Optimizers.md

 - β is the decay rate (typically 0.9)
 - ∇J(θ_t) is the gradient of the cost function
 - α is the learning rate
-- ε is a small constant added for numerical stability
+- ε is a small constant added for numerical stability)(avoids deviding by zero)
 - θ_t represents the parameters at time step t